robrousejr/Ohio-Covid-Tracker/README.md

 # Ohio-Covid-Tracker
-Android app to keep track of daily coronavirus statistics for Ohio
+Android app to keep track of daily coronavirus statistics for Ohio.
+This app has never been released publicly.

 ## How it Works
   - Scrapes web data daily and stores the data